About the breeder and kennel

 AKC Bred with H.E.A.R.t.

-Program that certifies applicable health screens are performed on their breeding stock as recommended by their AKC Breed Parent Club (NSCA-National Shiba Club of America).
+A program that certifies applicable health screens are performed on their breeding stock as recommended by their AKC Breed Parent Club (NSCA-National Shiba Club of America).

 Breed and kennel clubs